 Loans and receivables are financial assets with fixed or determinable payments that are not quoted in an active market.
 After initial measurement, these assets are measured at amortized cost at the settlement date using the effective interest method of amortization.
-Accounts receivable and advance are classified as loans and receivables.
+Accounts receivable is classified as loans and receivables.